AxelGard/cira/README.md

 ### Coding style
-I have been building this in a very [functional programming style](https://en.wikipedia.org/wiki/Functional_programming).
-I'm also trying to follow the [pep8](https://pep8.org/) standard notation.
+I'm trying to follow the [pep8](https://pep8.org/) standard notation.

+I try to make the library to be so intuitive as possible for easy of use.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details